From 2019 to 2020, South America’s exported products accelerated by 10.7%.

-Calculated using statistics from the International Monetary Fund’s World Economic Outlook Database, the aggregate Gross Domestic Product for all South American countries amounted to roughly $6.82 trillion for 2019.
-Therefore, exports account for approximately 7.5% of South America’s total economic output down from 8.4% one year earlier.
+Calculated using statistics from the International Monetary Fund’s World Economic Outlook Database, the aggregate Gross Domestic Product for all South American countries (on a Purchasing Power Parity basis) amounted to roughly $6.309 trillion for 2020.
+Therefore, exports account for approximately 7.2% of South America’s total economic output for 2020, down from 7.5% one year earlier.

-Given South America’s population of about 427 million people, the $510.5 billion in South American exports for 2019 translates to roughly $1,200 for every person living on the continent.
-That metric reflects roughly a 13% increase from $1,063 in exports per capita three years earlier during 2016.
+Given South America’s population of 430 million people, the $453.8 billion in South American exports for 2020 translates to roughly $1,055 for every person living on the continent.
+That metric reflects a double-digit decrease from $1,200 in exports per capita one year earlier in 2019.

 Top South American Export Countries

-Collectively, South America’s top 5 export countries account for 86.8% of the overall value for all goods shipped from the continent in 2019.
+Collectively, South America’s top 3 export countries (Brazil, Chile, Argentina) accounted for almost three-quarters (73.1%) of the overall value for all goods shipped from that continent in 2020.

-Brazil generates nearly half of all South American exports.
-Brazil’s top exports include soya beans, iron ores, crude oil, sugar and cars.
+The value of Brazil’s shipments approaches half of all South American exports.
+Brazilian exports include soya beans, iron ores, crude oil, sugar and cars.